 Welcome to the Centre for History and Philosophy of Science, Technology and Medicine.

 The Centre for History and Philosophy of Science, Technology and Medicine was established and funded by the College of Arts and Social Sciences (CASS) in 2010.
-With an expanded remit, it now acts as the focus for research, teaching and engagement in the history, philosophy and ethics, literature and museology of science, technology and medicine.
-Staff are housed within History, Philosophy, English, Visual Culture and other departments and units, including Anthropology, the Marischal Museum, Physics and Computing.
+With an expanded remit, it acts as a focus for research, teaching and engagement in the history, philosophy and ethics, literature and museology of science, technology and medicine.
+Staff are situated within History, Philosophy, English, Visual Culture and other departments and units, including Anthropology, the Marischal Museum, Physics and Computing.

 Research and teaching strengths are currently located in the following areas: